rq/rq/docs/docs/testing.md

 parameter, that instructs it to instantly perform the job in the same thread instead of dispatching it to the workers.
 Workers are not required anymore.
-Additionally, we can use fakeredis to mock a redis instance, so we don't have to run a redis server separately.
+Additionally, we can use fake redis to mock a redis instance, so we don't have to run a redis server separately.
 The instance of the fake redis server can be directly passed as the connection argument to the queue: